ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

 Attach NAP Policy to the NGINX Ingress Controller’s Virtual Server
 ######################################################################
-It is important that the application always have WAF protecting it.
+It is important that the application always has a WAF protecting it.

 To enable NAP for an application, a Virtual Server in NGINX Ingress Controller requires both a Policy and an APPolicy custom resource to be attached to it.
 You simply need to add the reference to the Virtual Server.